-People hear about medical malpractice trials where a jury awarded large sums of money.
+People hear about medical malpractice trials where a jury awarded large sums of money, like this Arizona family.
 Some of these cases are sensationalized, and the reports tend to focus on the facts of the case.
 As they should.
 However, most reporting on medical negligence cases ignores the most important thing–all the hard work and preparation that went into the trial.

 Whether the injured person is represented by one lawyer or several, trial preparation is a team effort.
 Lawyers, paralegals, secretaries, experts, and a whole cast of characters.
 Collectively, the team organizes all the information, prepares exhibits and demonstratives, and manages witnesses.
 But any successful trial lawyer will tell you that is not enough.
 More must be done to win medical malpractice trials.